Rules, Terms and Conditions of Service

 9.2.1.
 Weather for race day can and will vary between rounds.
 This includes weather randomness, cloud cover, rain levels, and ambient temperature.

 9.2.2.
-A general weather forecast will be posted in Discord at the start of HLQ opening, before race week.
+A general weather forecast will be posted in Discord in the week before race week.

 9.2.3.
 In ACC there is an element of randomness across a ‘race weekend’.
 Qualifying and Race weather may therefore differ, and drivers should be prepared to adapt (e.g. prepped for rain and the evolution of weather across a session).

 10.1.
-It is mandatory for all drivers to capture and retain raw replay files, as well as MoTeC telemetry in the specified format in Section 10.5. below.
-This applies to all session types (HLQ, Quali and Race).
+It is mandatory for all drivers to capture and retain MoTeC telemetry from LIVE events in the specified format in Section 10.5. below.
+This applies to all session types (HLQ, Qualifying and Race).

 10.1.1.
-Admins may reach out to specific drivers, in particular those qualifying or finishing within the top 10 of Division 1, to submit their raw replay and/or telemetry files.
+Admins may reach out to specific drivers, in particular those qualifying or finishing within the top 10 of a Division, to submit their *.LD and *.LDX MoTeC telemetry files.

 10.1.2.
 Upon request, these must be produced as soon as possible, but no later than the deadline stipulated by the steward (generally by Friday same-week), or the driver will face a DQ.
 Communicate if you’re unable to make this deadline for some reason (e.g. work travel).

 10.1.3.
-As far as possible, replays and telemetry files will initially be reviewed by an independent race steward, who is not actively participating in the current championship, for any foul-play.
+As far as possible, telemetry files will initially be reviewed by an independent race steward, who is not actively participating in the current championship, for any foul-play.

 10.1.4.
 This is part of a continued measure at SRSA to prevent and protect against potential exploits, and to produce the fairest, and most level playing field possible.

 10.1.5.
-Drivers must retain all replays and telemetry data from all rounds in a championship, until the official start of the following season.
+Drivers should retain all replays and telemetry data recorded from a round in a championship, until the official end of the season.

 10.2.
-It is the responsibility of the driver to ensure their replay settings are set up correctly, such that they cover the minimum and maximum race duration.
+It is the responsibility of the driver to ensure their telemetry settings are set up correctly, such that they cover the required sessions.

 10.3.
-Failing to produce a raw replay file, or telemetry data when requested from SRSA will result in disqualification from HLQ (and barred from race entry) or disqualification from a race.
+Failing to produce the correct telemetry data when requested from SRSA will result in a DQ from HLQ, and zero points for a race.
 Request assistance in the Discord forum, or reach out to a SRSA admin if you are uncertain of anything.

-10.5.2.2.
-(NB) After installation, ensure that you have “Auto Launch Enabled” as well as “Auto Connect Enabled” set to on whilst in-game so that you don’t have to remember to turn telemetry logging on every time.
+10.4.2.2.
+(NB) After installation, ensure that you have “Auto Launch Enabled” as well as “Auto Connect Enabled” set to on whilst in-game so that you don’t have to remember to turn the telemetry app on every time.